Real Estate Information

 Price Graph 3 shows all fair market sales for Section F (east side of mesa, near the lake, west of Section G), and the moving average price per acre for the last 8 sales.

-Price Graph 4 shows all fair market sales for Section G (lakeside, lakeview or near the lake), and the moving average price per acre for the last 5 sales.
+Price Graph 4 shows all fair market sales for Section G (lakeside, lakeview, or near the lake), and the moving average price per acre for the last 8 sales.

 New: The latest version has added a Sales Summary page that shows the number of sales in each section, for each year since 2003.
 We also added a chart showing the mass appraisal values calculated by the county every two years and explain the problems with the county valuations.

 The report also includes the lot census for Wild Horse Mesa, showing the number of vacant lots in each section and lots with addresses.
 Lots with addresses generally indicate a home or other building on the property and may also indicate a water well, electric power, or scenic viewpoint of the lake or mountains.

 We also include valuable information on lot zoning from the county, Mountain Tract Access, mobile home census, water well depths, reservoir water levels, a subdivision section map, and a driving map.

 Customers who purchase the report are also welcome to send email with questions about the report for follow-up support.